What Is Spastic Hemiplegia?

 Caring for a child with spastic hemiplegia cerebral palsy comes with a host of unique challenges.
 Many resources exist to provide support and help ensure your child’s physical, emotional, and educational needs are met.

-The Individuals with Disabilities Education Act (IDEA) is a federal initiative that offers a host of resources to help children with cerebral palsy.
-After evaluation and assessment, you’ll receive assistance with creating an Individualized Family Service Plan (IFSP).
+The Individuals with Disabilities Education Act, or IDEA, is a federal initiative offering various resources to help children with disabilities, including cerebral palsy.
+After evaluation and assessment, you’ll receive assistance with creating an Individualized Family Service Plan.

 IDEA emphasizes early intervention services, and your child’s plan may involve aid with: